 especially dangerous.
 To understand why, consider the following

-There is no firewall, or the firewall fails to protect against access to the MySQL Cluster from hosts external to the network.
+There is no firewall, or the firewall fails to protect against access to the NDB Cluster from hosts external to the network.

-The host name or IP address of the MySQL Cluster's management server is known or can be determined from outside the network.
+The host name or IP address of the NDB Cluster management server is known or can be determined from outside the network.

 If these conditions are true, then anyone, anywhere can start a